Jonathanpatta/Online-Mart/README.md

 ## Features

-* Search based on item name and description
+* Full text search based on item name and description
 * Order History
 * Item View
-* Cart system
+* Cart system written from scratch in javascript.
 * Email Verification for Users

 ## Stack used